-Firstly, we have introduced new incentives for sales professionals:
+Firstly, we introduced new incentives for sales professionals:

-- From January 2015, no customer facing GSK sales professionals or their managers are being financially incentivised based on individual sales targets.
-Our sales professionals are now incentivised based on their technical knowledge, the quality of service they deliver to HCPs to support improved patient care and a broader set of business performance measures.
+- Since January 2015, no customer facing GSK sales professionals or their managers are financially incentivized based on individual sales targets.
+Our sales professionals are now incentivized based on their technical knowledge, the quality of service they deliver to HCPs to support improved patient care and a broader set of business performance measures.

-Secondly, we will support independent medical education in new ways:
+Secondly, we support independent medical education in new ways:

 - We believe the industry plays a valuable role in supporting delivery of medical education to provide healthcare professionals with information on disease, diagnosis and treatment.
 Our commitment to medical education is unchanged.
-We will continue to support HCP attendance to scientific conferences, but at arm’s length through independent third parties.
-HCPs will be able to apply directly to the third party who will decide which HCPs receive funding.
+We continue to support HCP attendance to scientific conferences, but at arm’s length through independent third parties.
+HCPs may apply directly to the third party who will decide which HCPs receive funding.

-Thirdly, we are stopping direct payments to healthcare professionals to speak on our behalf by 2016:
+Thirdly, in 2016, we stopped direct payments to healthcare professionals to speak on our behalf:

-- To help address any concerns about undue influence on prescriber behaviour and to introduce more transparency into our marketing and educational efforts, we’re phasing out payments to healthcare professionals to speak on GSK’s behalf about our prescription medicines and vaccines.
-Instead, we’re developing new digital, personal and real-time applications to improve our delivery of information to healthcare professionals.
-The expert medical doctors we have within GSK will have more time to talk with and answer questions about our medicines with their external peers.
+- To help address any concerns about undue influence on prescriber behaviour and to introduce more transparency into our marketing and educational efforts, we have phased out payments to healthcare professionals to speak on GSK’s behalf about our prescription medicines and vaccines.
+Instead, we launched new digital, personal and real-time applications to improve our delivery of information to healthcare professionals.
+The expert medical doctors we have within GSK have more time to talk with and answer questions about our medicines with their external peers.

-HCPs will remain valuable partners for GSK, and beyond 2016 we will continue to pay HCPs for non-promotional activities that we could not do without them.
+HCPs remain valuable partners for GSK, and we will continue to pay them for non-promotional activities that we could not do without them.
 These include:

 - Conducting GSK-sponsored clinical research